ACCU-STAT HOME DRUG TESTS FOR MARIJUANA (THC) AND FOR MARIJUANA & COCAINE (THC, COC)

 Device ClassClass U

-The Accu-Stat™ Home Drug Test for Marijuana (THC) is a screening test for the rapid detection of THC and its metabolites in human urine at a cut-off level of 50 ng/ml.
-The test is intended for over-the-counter (OTC) consumer use as the first step in a two step process to provide consumers with information concerning the presence or absence of THC or its metabolites in a urine sample.
+The assays are screening tests for the rapid detection of THC and THC & Cocaine in human urine at cut-offs of 50 ng/mL for THC and 300 ng/mL for cocaine.
+The tests are for over-the-counter consumer use as the first step in a two step process to provide consumers with information concerning the presence or absence of drug in a urine sample.
 Information, along with the materials for shipping a portion of the urine specimen to the laboratory for confirmation testing of a preliminary positive result, the second step in the process, is provided.
-The Accu-Stat™ Home Drug Tcst for Marijuana and Cocaine (THC, COC) is a screening test for the rapid detection of THC and/or COC and its metabolites in human urine at a cut-off level of 50 ng/ml for THC and 300 ng/ml for COC.
-The test is intended for over-the-counter (OTC) consumer use as the first step in a two step process to provide consumers with information concerning the presence or absence of either THC, COC (or their metabolites) in a urine sample.
-Information, along with the materials for shipping a portion of the urine specimen to the laboratory for confirmation testing of a preliminary positive result, the second step in the process, is provided.
+The device is for in vitro diagnostic use.

 Device Story